Gene Lobe Field

-Gene Lobe Field at Kitsap County Fairgrounds and Event Center is 1 of 4 ballparks at the Kitsap County Fairgrounds and Event Center.
+Gene Lobe Field is 1 of 4 ballparks at the Kitsap County Fairgrounds and Events Center.
 It has played host to the Kitsap BlueJackets of the West Coast League.
 The BlueJackets have not had a winning season since 2007.

 On July 26, 2013, Spenser Watkins threw a perfect game against the Victoria HarbourCats in front of 413 fans cheering him on to a 2–0 win.